Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum thermodynamics

-is the KDQ correction to the JE that holds for any CPTP map $\Phi$.
+is the KDQ-correction to the JE that holds for any CPTP map $\Phi$.
 In conformity with the results shown in Sec.~\ref{section_quasiprobs}, $\Gamma=\gamma$ when $\rho=\mathcal{D}_1[\rho]$, i.e., under the commutative condition $[\rho,\mathcal{H}(t_1)]=0$.
 Similar to the efficacy $\gamma$, the KDQ-correction $\Gamma$ to the JE is not a state function, and therefore depends on the specific thermodynamic transformation that is performed on the system.
 However, in contrast to the TPM result, $\Gamma$ is in general a complex number, whose real part can take both negative and positive values.
-Consequently, as a possible application, if one measured ${\rm Re}\left[\Gamma\right] < 0$ or ${\rm Im}\left[\Gamma\right] \neq 0$, it would imply the presence of non-classicality, since the non-positivity function $\aleph$ in Eq.~\eqref{eq:def_aleph} would necessarily be greater than zero.

-We conclude this subsection by admitting that the thermodynamic meaning of the KDQ-correction $\Gamma$, as well as the corrections for the other protocols beyond the TPM scheme, is still lacking, meaning that further investigations are thus needed.
+Consequently, as a possible application, if one measured ${\rm Re}\left[\Gamma\right] < 0$ or ${\rm Im}\left[\Gamma\right] \neq 0$, it would imply the presence of nonclassicality, since the nonpositivity functional $\aleph$ in Eq.~\eqref{eq:def_aleph} would necessarily be greater than zero.
+The thermodynamic meaning of the KDQ-correction $\Gamma$ is still lacking, and further investigations are thus needed.